enonic/old-xp-doc/doc/operations/configuration.rst

 http.enabled
   Enable the HTTP module.
 Default ``false``. network.host
   Set the bind address and the address other nodes will use to communicate with this node.
-Default ``127.0.0.1``. transport.tcp.port
+Default ``127.0.0.1``.
+See ::ref network-host-aliases for info transport.tcp.port
   Custom port for the node to node communication.
 Default ``9300``. discovery.zen.minimum_master_nodes